 AIA Lecturer/Host: Mary MacLeod Rivett

 Dr. Mary MacLeod Rivett was born in London, England, to a Scottish-Canadian family.
 Her father’s family was from Scotland’s Outer Hebrides, and she spent a lot of time in the Hebrides as a child.
 Mary earned her B.A. from the University of Cambridge, and her M.A. from the University of York.
 She worked and studied in different parts of the world, including five years in Sweden, until she finished her Ph.D. at the University of Glasgow in 1999.
 Her publications include many articles on the archaeology of the Viking Age, and of the north of Scotland.
 Mary began her present job as an archaeology lecturer at the University of the Highlands and Islands in 2009, after eleven years as the Regional Archaeologist for the Outer Hebrides.
 She lives on a family croft on the Isle of Lewis, which she runs with her husband, landscape painter Simon Rivett.
-Mary has been a popular and highly-rated lecturer on six previous AIA tours since 2002, including the AIA’s June 2013 hiking tour of the Orkneys and Shetlands, and looks forward to sharing this in-depth exploration of Scotland’s archaeology and history with our group.
+Mary has been a popular and highly-rated lecturer on nine previous AIA tours since 2002, including the AIA’s 2013 and 2014 hiking tours of Scotland’s Orkneys and Shetlands, and looks forward to revisiting northernmost Scotland’s archaeology and history with our group.